ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/selective_editing/technical_specification.md

 ## 3.0 Terminology

 * Contributor - A respondent identified by a unique identifier.
+* Record - The set of input fields corresponding to a single contributor.
 * Adjusted return - The unedited returned data value in the current period for a given variable.
 * Predicted value - The value in the previous period for a given variable